godotengine/godot-docs/tutorials/platform/android/android_in_app_purchases.rst

     	DISCONNECTED, # This client was not yet connected to billing service or was already closed.
     	CONNECTING, # This client is currently in process of connecting to billing service.
     	CONNECTED, # This client is currently connected to billing service.
-    	CLOSED # This client was already closed and shouldn't be used again.
+    	CLOSED, # This client was already closed and shouldn't be used again.
     }